 1. A database serves as a central resource.

-2. Seamless integration with other software.
+2. It offers a seamless integration with other software.

-3. Easy to scale for growing companies.
+3. It’s easy to scale for growing companies.